pankajekm/python-tutorials/README.md

 # python-tutorials
-This contains some of the programs i used as tutorial
+This repo contains tutorials on various python packages.